NanoComp/meep/doc/docs/Installation.md

 If you use Meep with MPI, you should compile HDF5 with MPI support as well (see below).

 As described below, when you configure Meep with MPI support (`--with-mpi`), it installs itself as `meep`, so it overwrites any serial installation.
-There is no need to have separate serial `meep` installed, however, because if you run the parallel Meep simply as `meep`, it runs on a single processor (to launch multiple processes you need `mpirun meep`).
+There is no need to have separate serial `meep` installed, however, because if you run the parallel Meep simply as `meep`, it runs on a single processor (to launch multiple processes you need `mpirun -np 6 meep`).

 HDF5 (recommended)
 ------------------